White Island (New Brunswick)

+In 1912, it was granted to Charles S. Lord.

 In December 1985, a study by Parks Canada assessed the island's value as $12,100.

+In 2023 it was donated to the Nature Trust of New Brunswick by Douglas DeAngelis.

 White Island, and a sill near Campobello's tip, are considered critical to the feeding areas for finback whales in the region.